Chevening British Library Fellowship

 - Up to £1,000 for approved project-related expenses.

-- Access to a programme of cultural events and activities organised by the FCO and the Chevening Secretariat.
+- Access to a programme of cultural events and activities organised by the FCDO and the Chevening Secretariat.

 To be eligible for a Chevening British Library Fellowship, you must:

 - Demonstrate the potential to rise to positions of leadership and influence.

 - Demonstrate that you possess the personal, intellectual, and interpersonal attributes reflecting this potential.

 - Be a citizen of the listed countries, outlined respectively in the fellowship theme pages.

 - Return to your country of citizenship at the end of the period of the fellowship.